What is Survivalism?

 The Survival Mindset

-If you hang out on prepper or survivalist forums or Facebook groups, you’ll often run into special lingo like SHTF (sh*t hits the fan), TEOTWAWKI (the end of the world as we know it) or WROL (without rule of law).
+If you hang out on prepper or survivalist forums or Facebook groups, you’ll often run into special lingo like SHTF (meaning sh*t hits the fan), TEOTWAWKI (the end of the world as we know it) or WROL (without rule of law).
 While these terms can be useful as reference points, they can often be intimidating to those who are relatively new to survivalism.

 There’s no need to be discouraged though – it doesn’t take long to learn what these terms mean (we’re actually in the process of putting together a survival glossary which we’ll link to here when it’s done).
 Besides, what’s important when first learning about survival is your mindset you have, not the lingo or anything else that might make you hesitant to dive in.